Genobank/genobankio-js/README.md

 ./main-macos certificates 'wrong outside clever wagon father insane boy junk punch duck drift cupboard' 41 'Bob' '1234' '1' 'N' '' 1614069145429
 ```

+## Specification

+The specification for Certificates is published at https://docs.genobank.io/certificates/.

 ## Development

 If you want to contribute here are the main commands.